 - Everlast Powerlock2 Pro Training Gloves

 For hand and wrist safety in training, hand wraps are essential.
-You can choose from a few types like Tape and Gauze or Traditional Hand Wraps.
-Some recommended wraps for beginners are Everlast 1910 Hand Wraps and Everlast Flexcool Hand Wraps.
+You can choose from a few types, like Tape and Gauze or Traditional Hand Wraps.
+Some recommended wraps for beginners include the Everlast 1910 Hand Wraps and the Everlast Flexcool Hand Wraps.

 Don’t forget about shin guards to protect your legs from kicks.
 There’s also headgear, mouthguards, and cups for men.